poompengcharoen/property-data-scraper/README.md

 - **Pagination Support**: Automatically navigates through multiple pages to collect data from all available listings.
 - **MongoDB Integration**: Saves data directly to a MongoDB database, using environment variables for credentials.
 - **Randomized User Agent**: Uses randomized user agents to simulate different browsers and avoid detection.
+- **Automated Scheduling with `node-cron`**: Schedule periodic scraping tasks to keep the database updated.

 ## Project Structure

 - **app.js**: The main entry point.
-Connects to MongoDB and initiates the scraping process.
+Connects to MongoDB, initiates the scraping process, and sets up the cron schedule.
 - **configs/db.js**: Handles MongoDB configuration, schema definition, and data-saving functions.
 - **scrapers/**: Contains the scraping scripts for logic, including page navigation, data extraction, and pagination.
+- **utils/**: Contains the main scraping logics and page handlers.

 ## Requirements